ROCm/rocBLAS/CONTRIBUTING.rst

-    ``std::string`` involves dynamic memory allocation and copying of temporaries, which can be slow. ``std::string_view`` is supposed to help alleviate that, but it's not available until C++17, and we're using C++14 now. ``const char*`` should be used for read-only views of strings, in the interest of efficiency.
+    ``std::string`` involves dynamic memory allocation and copying of temporaries, which can be slow. ``std::string_view`` is supposed to help alleviate that, which became available in C++17. ``const char*`` can be used for read-only views of strings, in the interest of efficiency.

 16. For code brevity and readability, when converting to *numeric* types, uniform initialization or function-style casts are preferred